PhoenixFire6934/KTX-tool/README.md

 ## Prerequisites

 - python 3
-- you can only run this on Windows
+- you can only run this on Windows or Linux